bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 <!-- theme: warning -->

 ### Note
-> Front is supported in `templates/pages/`; however, the files in the following directories do not support front-matter:
+> Front matter is supported in `templates/pages/`; however, the files in the following directories do not support front-matter:
  - `templates/components/`
  - `templates/layout/`
- - `templates/pages/custom/`
 * Spaces should be used to indent (tabs don't follow YAML Spec)
 * Front matter on a given page cannot exceed 64 KB.
 * If a front-matter directive contains an invalid option, Stencil-CLI will silently ignore that option.